CTAL Seminars

 Based on CTAL’s annual Course Design Institute, this highly interactive seminar is designed to guide graduate students through the iterative, dynamic, and scholarly process of learning-focused course design.
 The program will help you design your first course or reimagine a current course—whether it’s face to face, hybrid, or online.
 This seminar is taught across four (4) related in-person sessions.
 Each session will present evidence-based teaching principles, innovative assessment methodologies, and offer practical orientation to enhance pedagogical effectiveness in diverse disciplines.
 Participants will be expected to produce a course syllabus by the fourth session of this CTAL Seminar to be shared with peer-participants for feedback.

-Dis/engaged pedagogy: Understanding and increasing student engagement
+Fall 2023: Dis/engaged pedagogy: Understanding and increasing student engagement

 Seminar Instructors: Andrew Jenks & Amy Ritter